luismiguelcasadodiaz/Datanauts_ML/Data_Cleaning.md

  # DSCOVR
 [data source](https://www.spaceappschallenge.org/develop-the-oracle-of-dscovr-experimental-data-repository/)

-The data files in this repository contain measurements from the DSCOVR PlasMAG instrument suite, recorded in the solar wind near the Earth-Sun L1 Lagrange Point between 2016 and present day.
+The data files in this repository contain measurements from the DSCOVR PlasMAG instrument suite, recorded in the solar wind near the Earth-Sun L1 Lagrange Point between 2016 and the present day.

 Each file corresponds to one year of measurements.
 The measurements themselves have been condensed and decimated to a cadence of one measurement set per minute.

-|lines    | File name for year
+|lines    | File name for a year
 |:-------:|:---------------------------------|
 |   283680|dsc_fc_summed_spectra_2016_v01.csv|
 |   525600|dsc_fc_summed_spectra_2017_v01.csv|